Diamondbacks vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

+- The Diamondbacks have been favored on the moneyline 33 total times this season.
+They've gone 23-10 in those games.

+- Arizona has gone 15-6 (winning 71.4% of its games) when it has played as moneyline favorites of -140 or shorter.

-- The Diamondbacks have an implied victory probability of 50% according to the moneyline set by sportsbooks for this matchup.
+- Based on this game's moneyline, the Diamondbacks have an implied win probability of 58.3%.

-- Arizona's games have gone over the total in 35 of its 73 chances.
+- Arizona has played in 74 games with set over/under, and have combined with opponents to go over the total 36 times (36-34-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!